mobiusklein/mzd.cpp/writeup/writeup.md

 # Dictionary Encoding
 ## Motivation

-Some data arrays are hard to compress simply because their data spans a wide range of possible values but lacks structures or patterns that make compression possible despite many repetitions of the same value, simply because of how they are organized.
+Some data arrays are hard to compress simply because their elements span a wide range of possible values but lacks structures or patterns that make compression efficient despite many repetitions of the same value, simply because of how they are organized.

 A good example of this is ion mobility, where the values span an instrument-specific domain with varying levels of precision, and these points are repeated out-of-order because ion mobility arrays are sorted along the m/z axis.

-One thing a compression algorithm does is finds repeated patterns and encodes the pattern in a lookup table or "dictionary" and associates a unique token or placeholder that uses less space than the original pattern.
-How big patterns may be, what criteria they must satisfy, and other things, depend upon the algorithm, but these algorithms generally don't know much about the data they compress, which prevents them from making simplifying assumptions.
+One thing a compression algorithm does is find repeated patterns and encode the pattern in a lookup table or "dictionary", and associate a unique token or placeholder that uses less space than the original pattern.
+How big patterns may be, what criteria they must satisfy, and other factors, depend upon the algorithm, but these algorithms generally don't know much about the data they compress, which prevents them from making simplifying assumptions.

 Since **we** know the context in which we are working, we can pre-construct a dictionary to encode the data with, and apply the general purpose compression algorithm on that the encoding instead, assuming it is simpler than the original.
-At the same time, we recognize that being *very, very clever* to shave 5% off the total size of our data but produce an algorithm so convoluted nobody but the creator could implement in multiple languages is a recipe for a waste of time so we hope to make the algorithm simple enough that other people can understand it if the portfolio of reference implementations aren't sufficient for their needs.
+At the same time, we recognize that being *very, very clever* to shave 5% off the total size of our data but produce an algorithm so convoluted that nobody but the creator could implement in multiple languages is a recipe for a waste of time so we hope to make the algorithm simple enough that other people can understand it if the portfolio of reference implementations isn't sufficient for their needs.

 ## Method